-There will undoubtedly be many questions that arise for you as you consider a Fostering Career.
+There will undoubtedly be many questions that arise for you as you consider a fostering career.
 If there is anything that is not answered in the information supplied on this website please do not hesitate to contact us.
-Here are some common questions...
+Here are some frequently asked questions…

 Is there an age limit for fostering?

-There is no upper age limit for fostering, but you need to be fit enough to care for the children.
-Younger people need to be mature enough to cope with the responsibility.
+You have to be at least 25, although there’s no upper age limit; you just need to be fit enough and healthy enough to care for young people and mature enough to cope with the responsibility.

 Can foster children share a bedroom with other children?

 Foster children must have their own bedrooms.
 The only time foster children are allowed to